wjschne/toolkit/_book/index.md

 ### Frequency Distribution Tables in R

-Let's start with a data set from @garcia2010women, which can accessed using the psych package [@R-psych].
+Let's start with a data set from @garcia2010women, which can accessed via the psych package.

 ```r